You can have a good idea and still end up with a story that just kind of wanders off.

 - In Zootopia, Judy Hopps throws herself into policing the city, bouncing from one bizarre, comedic encounter to the next as she learns the rules of this new world.

-“Fun and Games” doesn’t mean happy-go-lucky.
+Despite its name, “Fun and Games” doesn’t mean happy-go-lucky.
 It means delivering on your hook.
 Whatever you promised readers, this is where they get it.

 Beat #9: Midpoint (50%)